 Our programmes take advantage of Birmingham's exceptional resources for theatre research as well as the University and Department links with world-class theatre in Birmingham, Stratford-upon-Avon, London and beyond.

-In addition, our Practice-Based PhD/MA by Research provides a unique opportunity for you to specialise in a particular area of practice (playwriting or performance, which includes directing) and prepares you for your chosen profession.
+In addition, our Practice-Based PhD/MA by Research provides a unique opportunity for you to specialise in a particular area of practice (performance, which includes directing) and prepares you for your chosen profession.

 The MA by Research programme requires you to prepare a dissertation of up to 40,000 words on a topic of your choice, for which an academic staff member will provide expert supervision.
 For the Practice-Based MA by Research, the thesis is 20,000 words in length and accompanies a practice-based component.